TechnoBlogger14o3/GlideBitmapPool/README.md

 ### About Glide Bitmap Pool

 Glide Bitmap Pool is a memory management library for reusing the bitmap memory.
-As it reuses bitmap memory , so no more GC calling again and again , hence smooth running application.
+As it reuses bitmap memory, so no more GC calling again and again, hence smooth running application.
 It uses inBitmap while decoding the bitmap on the supported android versions.
 All the version use-cases has been handled to optimize it better.

 * [Glide](https://github.com/bumptech/glide) , [Fresco](https://github.com/facebook/fresco) and [Fast Android Networking](https://github.com/amitshekhariitbhu/Fast-Android-Networking) uses Bitmap Pool Concept to